funktorial/Python/README.md

 # Python

-Just example scripts from Invent with Python.
+Just trying learn some basics of Python.